 Prior to ASHRAE, Mark worked at the National Association of Secondary School Principals (NASSP), and the Native American Contractors Association (NACA) on a diverse array of workforce development issues.

 Mark holds a Master’s Degree in Applied Politics and a Bachelor’s Degree in Political Science from The American University (AU), and is a graduate of the University's Public Affairs and Advocacy Institute.
 Mark is also a Fellow of the Education Policy Fellowship ProgramTM.

 |Monica Netherly, MPH, CIH, CSP, ASP, Government Relations, American Industrial Hygiene Association|

-Monica Netherly serves as the Past Chair of Government Relations Committee for the American Industrial Hygiene Association (AIHA).
-Before volunteering with the committee in February 2018, Monica served as the President of AIHA San Diego Local Section.
+Monica Netherly serves as the Past Chair of the Government Relations Committee for the American Industrial Hygiene Association (AIHA).
+Before volunteering with the committee in February 2018, Monica served as the President of the AIHA San Diego Local Section.
 Prior to AIHA, Monica worked as a community organizer with the Gamaliel Foundation affiliated congregation-based community organization, Justice Overcoming Boundaries (JOB), where she recruited community leaders and organizers to advocate for public transportation equity in low-income communities of color in San Diego County.
 Monica currently works as an industrial hygienist for Naval Medical Center where she provides comprehensive industrial support to several military activities in the Southwest Region.